-For correct Share Bus operation in parallel connection, the formerly picked master unit has to be configured as Share Bus mode: Master.
-By default, these power supplies are set as Share Bus mode: Slave, so that this configuration step isn't necessary for all slave units.
+For correct Share Bus operation in parallel connection, the unit picked as master has to be configured as "Share Bus master".
+By default, these power supplies are set as "Share Bus slaves", so that this configuration step could be skipped for slave units.